Why The Name ‘Soul Kitchen’ Dance?

 What kind of dance is it?

-This is a free form dance with no steps to follow, akin to dancing freely alone at home, only we are in community feeding off the energy of others.
+This is a free form Conscious Dance with no steps to follow, akin to dancing freely alone at home, only we are in community feeding off the energy of others.
 The music inspires, your body guides you.

 What kind of music is played?